All Episodes

 And exactly the point that you made.

-It's not just that there was a much smaller number of arrests, Bo, it's that there were no weapons and no sexual offenses.
+It's not just that there was a much smaller number of arrests, Bo.

-Nobody got raped, nobody got stabbed.
+Nobody got stabbed.

-You can't say that about Notting Hill.
+You can't say that about Nottinghill.

-Look at how they cover Notting Hill, look at how they cover Unite the Kingdom.
+Look at how they cover Unite the Kingdom.

-And so Ed Davy and a bunch of Other commentators began to lose their minds because Elon Musk said some very nasty and dangerous things, including the violence is coming to you.
+And so Ed Davy and a bunch of other commentators began to lose their minds because Elon Musk said some very nasty and dangerous things, including the violence is coming to you.

-Now let's look at what Elon said with a little bit of context, please.
+Now, let's look at what Elon said with a little bit of context, please.

-Um get the right seconds.
+If you can help me get the right seconds.

-This is why everyone is gathered here today.
+This is why everyone is gathered here today, is something's got to be done.

 This is unacceptable.